-Offered as Lot 1741 of the joint sale by Moore Numismatic Auctions, owned by the late Charles Moore, and Canadian Coin and Currency, the coin was graded by International Coin Certification Service (ICCS) as Gem Uncirculated-65.
+Offered as Lot 1741 of the joint sale by Moore Numismatic Auctions, owned by the late Charles Moore, and Canadian Coin and Currency, the coin was graded Gem Uncirculated-65 by International Coin Certification Service (ICCS).

 “It’s kind of the obvious stand-out piece of the collection, but I think what I like about the collection more than anything else is the fact that it’s consistently attractive and consistently high-quality,” auctioneer and Canadian Coin and Currency President Steven Bromberg told CCN in 2015.

 “The consigner didn’t buy things if they weren’t attractive and absolutely solid, super high-grade.
 When you look through all the coins in this collection, it shows the eye for quality and eye for visual appearance for every one of the coins.”

 Collected over the past two decades by a prominent Canadian businessman, the collection is one of the most significant in recent memory, Bromberg added.
 The collector maintained a strict set of standards, passing over inferior pieces in the search of perfection.
 To be added to the collection, a coin couldn’t just be one of the finest graded examples—it had to be well struck, completely problem-free and have superb eye-appeal.